Best Things To Do In Lake Tekapo (2026): Top Attractions + Hidden Gems

 Take your Tekapo star gazing to the next level with a unique astronomy experience while soaking in the hot pools.

-For the kids there are cooler pools with aqua play areas, so they can enjoy water fun too.
+For the kids, there are cooler pools with aqua play areas, so they can enjoy water fun too.
+We spent a few hours here on our most recent visit on New Year’s Eve.
+It was a fun way to end the year.

 Don’t miss the chance to dine at Altitude 720 cafe, with breathtaking lake and mountain views.
 The cafe is open daily although opening times vary.